Arka21Pal/packet-tracer-samples/EIGRP.md

 ```

 ### Tid-bits:
+- The queue count is a measure of the congestion in an EIGRP network (the number of packets waiting for transmission)
 - signified by protocol 88 in the IP header.
 - `TLV` field contains `EIGRP` parameters, IP internal and external routes.
 - EIGRP for IPv6 is encapsulated with a multicast address (FF02::A) and same code (88)